gatsbyjs/gatsby/README.md

 * `config.toml` - Core application configuration is stored here.
 Available via a `require` or `import` of 'config'.
 Values:
-  * `noProductionJavascript` - set to a truthy value to prevent generation of bundle.js (containing your client-side Single Page App) during a `gatbsy build`.
+  * `noProductionJavascript` - set to a truthy value to prevent generation of bundle.js (containing your client-side Single Page App) during a `gatsby build`.
 You'll need to update your top-level `html.js` file so that it doesn't pull in `bundle.js` in production, but you'll want to keep it for `gatsby develop` mode.
 * `/pages` - All pages go here.
 Everything is turned into a page except